alces/essentia-et-accidentia/articles/drafts/compile_python_with_pip.md

 ---
 ![](http://uploads7.wikiart.org/images/gustave-dore/don-quixote-117.jpg)

-Linux from RHEL 6 family are already shipped with Python-2.6.6 out-of-box, which works okay in most the practical cases, and RHEL 7 has - even better - Python-2.7.5 on board.
+Linux distributions from RHEL-6 family are already shipped with Python-2.6.6 out-of-box, which works okay in the most practical cases, and RHEL-7 has - even better - Python-2.7.5 on board.
 But could you imagine any fervent Python lover satisfied by these outmoded releases?
 Neither do I, so in this article we're going to install on our RHEL the latest Python compiled from sources.
 The process will be described in the terms of Ansible tasks, because - in comprasion with the plain old shell commands - they seem to covey their inital purpose in much more clear manner.
-In order to get rid of large chunks of repeating text, our tasks will use some varibles.
-Their values I've set in my testing environment are the follows (of course, you might want to change some of them):
+In order to get rid of large chunks of repeating text, our tasks will use some variables.
+Their values I've set in my testing environment are the following (of course, you might want to change some of them):

 ```
   vars: